IlariaCoccollone/loan-risk-prediction-ml/README.md

    KNIME workflow for data exploration.
 Visualizing and analyzing the data using various charts and graphs and identifying correlations and patterns in the features.

 3. **[ml_project_training.knwf](./ml_project_training.knwf)**
-   KNIME workflow for training machine learning models:
+   KNIME workflow for training machine learning models.

 4. **[ml_project_deploying.knwf](./ml_project_deploying.knwf)**
-   KNIME workflow for applying the trained model and predicting loan risk on new data
+   KNIME workflow for applying the trained model and predicting loan risk on new data.

 5. **[Predicting_Loan_Risk.pdf](./Predicting_Loan_Risk.pdf)**